 2. “Contemporary” Critical Theorists’ Own Views of Critical Theory

 As for the small group of theorists Dr. Shenvi now says he is exclusively attempting to characterize, all would be considered Critical Race Theorists (CRT’s) and all would consider themselves to be working within the CRT tradition (except, possibly, Peggy McIntosh).
 But Dr. Shenvi well knows that the core tenets provided by CRT theorists are not his four tenets (see his article, “What is Critical Race Theory?”).
 For example, Richard Delgado and Jean Stefancic ask in their popular Introduction to CRT, “What do critical race theorists believe?”
 In answer, they offer the following tenets: (1) the ordinariness of racialization, (2) interest convergence, (3) the social construction of race, (4) differential racialization, (5) intersection of identities and anti-essentialism, and (5) the “unique voice of color”—only the last of which obscurely figures into Shenvi’s construction.
 (Since I am attempting to work within Shenvi’s list of named targets, please see HERE for a fuller explanation of CRT and its “tenets.”)
 That is, the most obvious route to knowing what “critical theory” Crenshaw, Bonilla-Silva, McIntosh, and DiAngelo represent is blocked by the simple recognition that their tenets are not are not his.
-(And, of course, each of the ideas mentioned by Shenvi—colorblind racism, white privilege, intersectionality, and white privilege—were born of CRT.)
+(And, of course, each of the ideas mentioned by Shenvi—colorblind racism, white privilege, intersectionality, and white fragility—were born of CRT.)

 Further, these theorists give their own explanations of what broadly constitutes “critical theory”; and they are, again, not Shenvi’s.
 For example, Ozlem Sensoy and Robin DiAngelo write in their text, Is Everyone Really Equal?:

 Our analysis of social justice is based on a school of thought known as Critical Theory.
 Critical Theory refers to a body of scholarship that examines how society works, and is a tradition that emerged in the early part of the 20th century from a group of scholars at the Institute for Social Research in Frankfurt, Germany….
 These theorists offered an examination and critique of society and engaged with questions about social change.
 Their work was guided by the belief that society should work toward the ideals of equality and social betterment.